Trump Blasts Al Franken On Twitter, Virtually Mum On Sexual Misconduct Allegations Against Roy Moore

 “He’s worried about the conversation moving to his past accusers.”

-Contrary to the unnamed Republican source who spoke to CNN, Trump advisor Kellyanne Conway claims that the POTUS never withheld comment on the Roy Moore scandal, but rather weighed in on both Moore and Al Franken when their respective sexual assault stories broke.
+Contrary to the unnamed Republican source who spoke to CNN, Trump advisor Kellyanne Conway claims that the president never withheld comment on the Roy Moore scandal, but rather weighed in on both Moore and Al Franken when their respective sexual assault stories broke.

 “Well, Al Franken was a brand new news story yesterday and the President weighed in as he does on the news of the day often enough.
 The Roy Moore story is eight days old and the President put out a statement on his Asia trip on that.”